Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome

-The impact of increasing the number of split points ($K$) for risk set formation on the RRC estimator was studied in Table \ref{tab:sim_rrc}, which shows the empirical performance of the RRC with equally-spaced split points and $K$ ranging from 2 to 8.
-For a moderate or small measurement error ($\rho_{AA^*}=0.6$ or 0.4), the RRC performed well and robust among all $K$ considered.
-For a large measurement error ($\rho_{AA^*}=0.4$), the RRC also exhibits excellent performance when $K< 5$ but it experiences increasing bias when $K \geq 5$, especially when the validation study size is small.
-For example, when $n_2=250$, the percent bias of the NDE estimates increases from 3.9\% to 10.4\% as $K$ increase from 5 to 8.
-The bootstrap confidence interval always provide close to nominal coverage rate among all $K$ considered, whereas the coverage rate based on the Wald-type confidence interval using the derived variance formula is slightly attenuated.
+We also explored the impact of increasing the number of split points ($K$) for risk set formation on the RRC estimator in Table \ref{tab:sim_rrc}, which showed the empirical performance of the RRC with equally-spaced split points and $K$ ranging from 2 to 8.
+The RRC performed well and the results were robust to the choice of $K$.